assiro/uub-operative-system/README.md

 # Operative system and firmware distribution for UUB

+# System version 0.99.2 upgrade (sep 2019) - UUB layout V3
+This version is not compatible with UUB V1 and V2

+change log:
+- Different FSBL for SPI-1 parameters setting
+- Modification of device tree for flash memory mapping address
+- Upgrade applications for UUB test

 # System version 0.99.1 upgrade (sep 2019) - UUB layout V3
 This version is not compatible with UUB V1 and V2